 You also run into Mr. Sinclaire again and he offers to show you his home, Ledford Park, if you are in need of a respite.
 Now I know this isn’t what one should do in Regency Times (Marianne Dashwood had taught me that), but I’m really curious about his home and I have enough diamonds to purchase the option that I agree.

 You go to his home and it is beautiful, very much like Pemberley.
 The two of you walk the grounds and talk.
 As Mr. Sinclaire also lost his father, he understands the pain you are going through.
 Mr. Sinclaire shares about his father and all he says makes him sound even more like Mr. Darcy.

 He shares with you a cute story about how his mother would have him throw a coin in a fountain and make a wish when he was sad, this always giving him hope.
 You decide to try it out, being all cute and romantic together.
 Aw!

 The two of you just sit for a while and Mr. Sinclaire promises to help you in any way he can.
 Not a proposal, but his friendship is very important and you are a step closer.

-Plus Henrietta is all “I’m the widow” people will feel sorry for me-but that doesn’t means nothing.
+Plus Henrietta is all “I’m the widow” people will feel sorry for me-but that doesn’t means anything.
 History is full of women who were given the shaft.
-Taking a cue from Sense and Sensibility, the only thing that is important is to who will get the money.
+Take a cue from Sense and Sensibility, the only thing that is important is who will get the money.
 And as of right now that is my character.